simionRiccard0/simionRiccard0/README.md

 # 👋 Hi there!
 I'm Riccardo Simion

-🎓 Master's student in Computer Engineering
+🎓 Bachelor's degree in Computer Engineering from the University of Padua (Università degli Studi di Padova) 🎓 Master's student in Computer Engineering
 🤖 Passionate about Robotics and AI
 🏀 Semi-professional basketball player